influxdata/telegraf/docs/specs/tsd-003-state-persistence.md

 To restore the state of a plugin, the overall Telegraf state is first deserialized from the on-disk JSON data and a lookup for the plugin ID is performed in the resulting map.
-The value, if found, is then deserialized to the plugin's state data-structure and provided to the plugin before calling `Init()`.
+The value, if found, is then deserialized to the plugin's state data-structure and provided to the plugin after calling `Init()`.

 ## Is / Is-not